- Distinguished Professor, Political Science

 - Ph.D.
 European intellectual history, Georgetown University

-A longtime professor at Cornell University’s Department of Government, Buck-Morss was also a member of Cornell’s graduate fields in comparative literature; history of art; German studies; and the School of Architecture, Art, and City and Regional Planning.
-She serves on the editorial boards of several journals and has been an invited lecturer at dozens of universities worldwide.
-Her numerous international awards and fellowships include a Getty Scholar grant, a Fulbright Award, and a Guggenheim Fellowship.
-She holds a Ph.D. in European intellectual history from Georgetown University.
+A long-time professor at Cornell University’s Department of Government, Buck-Morss was also a member of Cornell’s graduate fields in Comparative Literature, History of Art and Visual Culture, German Studies, and the School of Architecture, Art, and Planning.
+She lectures and collaborates worldwide and is on the editorial boards of several journals.
+Her numerous international awards and fellowships include a Getty Scholar grant, two D.A.A.D grants, and a Guggenheim Fellowship.
+She holds an M.A. degree from Yale University, studied at the Frankfurt Institut für Sozialforschung, and received her Ph.D. in European intellectual history from Georgetown University.
+Her website is susanbuckmorss.info